faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/usecase.md

 ---
 permalink: /usecase/
-layout: single
+layout: single_notitle
-title: Use case -- Fault Diagnosis Toolbox
+author_profile: true
+title: Use-case -- Diagnosing an automotive engine
 ---
 # Use-case -- Diagnosing an automotive engine
 This use-case is taken from the conference paper